vuhguc/SeniorDesign/Project-Description.md

 #### Project Topic Area
 * Our project aims to develop a web-search application on a medical document database and collect user interactions and feedbacks to boost the search algorithm.

-#### Project Abstract
+#### Project Abstract (updated)
-As the fight against COVID-19 continues, it is critical to discover and accumulate knowledge in scientific literature to combat the pandemic.
-In this work, we shared the experience in developing an intelligent query system on COVID-19 literature.
-The system includes a text-based search engine using Elasticsearch for users to query the COVID-19 literature database.
-We also collect users' interactions and feedbacks to research user needs and improve our search algorithms with learning to rank techniques.
-The successful implementation of the COVID-IQS can support knowledge discovery and hypothesis generation in our institution and can be shared with other institutions to make a broader impact.
+The ongoing fight against COVID-19 pandemic creates the need to discover, to accumulate, and to share scientific literature among physically apart members within research teams.
+Therefore, it becomes more critical to design a tool which can integrates a search engine on medical articles and provides the ability for all users to interact with shared resources.
+For this purpose, we decided to create COVID-19 Intelligent Query System (COVID-IQS).
+The system includes a text-based search engine using Elasticsearch for users to perform searching on our preprocessed article database.
+We also collect users' interactions and feedbacks to research user needs and improve our search algorithms with machine-learned ranking techniques.
+In addition, COVID-IQS allows the users to host a shared project, invite other users, and assign roles and privileges to all project members.
+The successful implementation of the COVID-IQS can support knowledge discovery and hypothesis generation in our institution and can be shared with other institutions to make a broader impact

 Problem statement: there is a need for a search engine for medical documents with reliable source for both informational and research purpose